kunterbunt2/mercator/README.md

 ## Issues

-1. on silent stations, many traders can be handles by traffic at the same time.
-1. moving camera breaks tts, as transitioning to disabled tts will never trigger the end.
-2. tts generation must be anyc
-3. station needs to reject docking/udocking if dock is busy
+1. Starpath requests Triangulum Station to undock, although it is docked at Pollux Hub?
+Maybe an llm issue?
+2. Damocles, never clear the dock of Pollux Hub.
+3. Leo Minor Port approves Damocles to dock, but it has nto asked to dock yet.
+The dock is also actually busy with oraon.
-1. Form selecting an item does not show info in the lower pane.
+100. Form selecting an item does not show info in the lower pane.
-2. Economy is not stable, all sims eventually die of hunger.
+101. Economy is not stable, all sims eventually die of hunger.
-3. simulation advanceintime is triggered every frame.
+102. simulation advanceintime is triggered every frame.
-4. ensure adding/removing lights does not cause any caching to get dirty.
+103. ensure adding/removing lights does not cause any caching to get dirty.
-5. optimize selected path performance
+104. optimize selected path performance
-6. ships will collide while navigating from planet to planet.
-7. zooming does not change center

 ## Tasks

-1. traders need to document event of planning a trip
+1. remove universe time in gui in demo mode
+2. remove info text bottom left in demo mode
+3. remove quotation marks around subtitles.
+2. add back background under subtitle
+3. break down subtitle if too long.
 2. traders also need to document the event of occupying/freeing the dock
 3. traders need to document the event of requesting docking/undocking
 4. should trader rather use sim eventmanager?